Malvern, Worcestershire: Drama

 Malvern Theatres, housed in the Winter Gardens complex in the town centre, is a provincial centre for the arts.
-The first Malvern Drama Festival, which took place in 1929, was dedicated to Bernard Shaw and planned by Sir Barry Jackson.
+The first Malvern Drama Festival, which took place in 1929, was dedicated to George Bernard Shaw and planned by Sir Barry Jackson.
 A number of works have had their first performances at Malvern, six by Shaw including In Good King Charles's Golden Days, the 1929 English première of The Apple Cart, and the world première of Geneva in 1938.
 In 1956 Malvern held a Shaw centenary week.
 In February 1965 a Malvern Festival Theatre Trust was set up, and extensive refurbishment was undertaken.
 J. B. Priestley presided over the opening ceremony of the first summer season.
 In 1998, a further £7.2 million major redesign and refurbishment took place with the help of contributions from the National Lottery Distribution Fund (NLDF), administered by the government Department for Culture, Media and Sport.
 As part of a government funded £20 million extension planned for completion in 2026, a £2.25 million extension including a modern frontage was opened in July 2023.

 The Theatre of Small Convenience entered the Guinness World Records in 2002 as the smallest theatre in the world.
 Housed in a former Victorian public convenience in the centre of the town in Edith Walk, the theatre had a capacity of 12 people.
 Before closing in 2017, the theatre regularly hosted puppetry, professional and amateur actors, drama, poetry, storytelling, and opera.